magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 This release includes Adobe Stock Integration v2.1.1.

-### Vendor Developed Extensions
+### Vendor-Bundled Extensions

-With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all third-party payment methods will be removed from the {{ site.data.var.ee }} 2.4.4 GA code base.
-Merchants should migrate to the official extensions, which are available on the Commerce Marketplace.
+With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all vendor-bundled extensions have been removed from the {{ site.data.var.ee }} 2.4.4 GA code base.
+Merchants should migrate to the official extensions, which will be available on the Commerce Marketplace in early 2022.
+We are working with each of these partners to ensure that a Marketplace alternative is available.

 ## Fixed issues